lachyts/giflab/docs/quickstart/targeted-presets-quickstart.md

 ## What Are Targeted Presets?

-Instead of generating all possible GIF compression combinations (935 total) and then sampling from them, targeted presets create only the specific combinations you need for focused research studies.
-This provides 80-99% efficiency gains.
+Targeted presets create only the specific pipeline combinations you need for focused research studies.

-**Example**: To compare frame reduction algorithms, generate only 5 pipelines (one per algorithm) instead of 935 combinations.
+**Example**: To compare frame reduction algorithms, use the `frame-focus` preset which generates 5 targeted pipelines (one per algorithm).

 ## 5-Minute Quick Start